Digital-Theatre/Hiring/README.md

 ## Who are we?

 We're the organisation that delivered a a 35% improvement in exam grades and 36% increase in student employability within the arts industry as a result of our product and content.

+Founded in 2009, Digital Theatre+ is the world’s leading arts education resource, already used by over 3 million students in over 2000 schools, colleges and universities in 85 countries around the world.

 Our team is made up of a range of experts with high level professional experience in theatre, education and technology.